kriskowal/tengwarjs/README.md

 =================

 -   `tengwar/general-use` transcribes phonetic latin letters, as Tolkien wrote it, into Tengwar Notation in the General Use mode, suitable for Sindarin and many other languages.
   -   `transcribe(text, options)` to key bindings for the font.
       Tengwar Annatar by default.
   -   `encode(text, options)` to Tengwar Notation
   -   `parse(text, options)` to Tengwar Object Notation
   -   `makeOptions(options)`
       -   `font` defaults to the TengwarAnnatar module.
       -   `block` whether to include HTML tags for paragraphs and line breaks.
       -   `plain` whether to exclude all HTML from the output, making it suitable for plain text..
-        -   `blackSpeech`: In the Black Speech of the ring inscription, the "o" and "u" curls are reversed, medial "r" is ore before consonants in addition to final "r", and "sh" and "gh" used extended tengwar.
+      -   `blackSpeech`: In the Black Speech of the ring inscription, the "o" and "u" curls are reversed, medial "r" is "óre" before consonants in addition to final "r", and "sh" and "gh" used extended tengwar.
 This implies `reverseCurls` and `medialOre`.
       -   `doubleNasalsWithTildeBelow`: Many tengwa can be doubled in General Use mode by placing a tilde above the tengwa, and many tengwa can be prefixed with the sound of the corresponding nasal by putting a tilde below the tengwa.
           Tengwar that represent nasal sounds have the special distinction that either rule might apply in order to double their value.
           -   `false`: by default, a tilde above doubles a nasal
           -   `true`: a tilde below doubles a nasal
       -   `reverseCurls`: In the Black Speech of the ring inscription, among other samples, the "o" and "u" tehtar are reversed.
           -   `false`: by default, the "o" tehta curls forward, and "u" backward.
           -   `true`: "o" curls backward, "u" forward.
       -   `swapDotSlash`
           -   `false`: by default, "i" is a dot and "e" is a slash.
           -   `true`: "i" is a slash, "e" is a dot.
       -   `noAchLaut`
           -   `false`: by default, "ch" is transcribed as ach-laut, the "ch" as in "Bach".  "cc" is transcribed as "ch" as in "chew".
           -   `true`: "ch" is interpreted as the "ch" as in "chew".
       -   `sHook`
           -   `false`: by default, "is" is silme-nuquerna with an I tehta.
           -   `true`: "is" is a short carrier with an I tehta and S hook.

 -   `tengwar/classical` transcribes phonetic latin letters into Tengwar Notation in the Classical mode, most commonly used for Quenya.
   -   `transcribe(text, options)` to key bindings for the font.
       Tengwar Annatar by default.
   -   `encode(text, options)` to Tengwar Notation
   -   `parse(text, options)` to Tengwar Object Notation
   -   `makeOptions(options)`
       -   `font` defaults to the TengwarAnnatar module.
       -   `block` whether to include HTML tags for paragraphs and line breaks.
       -   `plain` whether to exclude all HTML from the output, making it suitable for plain text..
       -   `viyla`: In the earlier forms of the mode, the tengwa "vilya" represented the sound of the letter V.  The tengwa "vala" eventually replaced its role and "vilya" was renamed "wilya", and used for the sound of W, consonantal U.
           -   `false`: by default "wilya" serves for W and "vala" for V.
           -   `true`: "vilya" serves for V, and W is interpreted as the vowel U.
       -   `reverseCurls`: In the Black Speech of the ring inscription, among other samples, the "o" and "u" tehtar are reversed.
           -   `false`: by default, the "o" tehta curls forward, and "u" backward.
           -   `true`: "o" curls backward, "u" forward.
       -   `iuRising`: In the Third Age, IU is a rising diphthong, meaning that the stress is on the second sound.
 Whether to represent a rising diphthong in the same fashion as other diphthongs is a matter of conjecture.
-            -   `false`: by default, IU is rendered as the I tehta over "ure", the U tehta.
+          -   `false`: by default, IU is rendered as the I tehta over "úre", the U tehta.
             -   `true`: IU is rendered as the tengwa "anna" with a Y tehta below, and a U tehta above.
         -   `classical`: Before the Third Age (as defined by the Namarië) transcribers dealt with R and H differently.
-R can be rendered as either "romen" or "ore", but the rules differ.
-In the classical period, R is interpreted as "ore" only when it appears between vowel sounds.
-In the Third Age, R is interpreted as "ore" before consonants and at the end of words.
+R can be rendered as either "rómen" or "óre", but the rules differ.
+In the classical period, R is interpreted as "óre" only when it appears between vowel sounds.
+In the Third Age, R is interpreted as "óre" before consonants and at the end of words.
 The treatment of H is more complex and I have only given it a rough draft.
-            -   `false`: by default, we transcribe in the pattern of the Namarië poem, where "ore" is used finally and before consonants.
+            -   `false`: by default, we transcribe in the pattern of the Namarië poem, where "óre" is used finally and before consonants.
                 -   H is interpreted as "hyarmen".
                 -   HY is interpreted as "hyarmen" with the underposed